 1. People do get through this.
 I have met people professionally and personally who have learned coping strategies for addressing their mental health and have gone one to live happy lives.

 2. Give yourself something to work towards.
 Give yourself 24 hours to a few days before taking action.
-Remember that feelings and actions are two different things and just because you feel like ending your life, does mean that you have to do it.
+Remember that feelings and actions are two different things and just because you feel like ending your life, doesn’t mean that you have to act on it.
 You have already given yourself a few minutes by reading this article, try to extend that to 24 hours.

 3. People often turn to suicide because they are seeking relief from pain.
 Remember, relief is a feeling and you have to be alive to feel it.
 Peoples feelings on suicide will defer, and this is due to their fear, anger, or something they’ve been through.
 You do not have to concentrate or control their actions, this is about you and what you're coping with.

 As previously discussed, plan out your next 24 hours.
 Partake in one of the following plans

 · Call Lifeline on 0808 808 8000.
 This is a confidential service.

 · Make an appointment with your GP.
 Disclose to the office staff that you need an urgent appointment to discuss your mental health with your GP.
 In the meantime, get in contact with Samaritans or lifeline.

 · Speak to a close friend or family member.
 I understand this can be difficult to do, but merely feeling a connection to someone can have an instrumentally positive impact on your mood.